Cn- Lewis Structure Molecular Geometry

 Hybridization in CN⁻

 Hybridization explains how atomic orbitals combine to form hybrid orbitals that participate in bonding.
+One s orbital and one p orbital combine to form two sp hybrid orbitals, which are oriented 180 degrees apart, contributing to the linear geometry.
 In CN⁻, the carbon atom undergoes sp hybridization.
-One s orbital and one p orbital combine to form two sp hybrid orbitals, which are oriented 180 degrees apart, contributing to the linear geometry.
 The remaining two p orbitals on carbon participate in the formation of the triple bond with nitrogen.

 Bond Order and Bond Strength in CN⁻